Yigenana/presentations/QCON/QCON18.md

 }
 ```

-^However, we weren't without our challenges in acheiving consistency with Go.
+^However, we weren't without our challenges in achieving consistency with Go.
 One of the first major challenges for our platform was managing dynamic content from unpredictable backends.
 We consume content from source CMS systems primarily via JSON endpoints, but we couldn't guarantee the data types would be consistent.
 This meant we couldn't easily use Go's encoding/json package, which supports unmarshalling JSON into structs, but panics if the types do not match.
 To overcome this challenge, we needed a custom way to map our backends to a standard format.
-Ater a few iterations on the approach, we decided to implement a custom unmarshalling process.
+After a few iterations on the approach, we decided to implement a custom unmarshalling process.
 In some ways, this felt a bit like rebuilding the a standard lib package, but it gave us fine grained control of how we handled source data.

 ---